Meet the Paprika 2026 Cohort

 Nicci Pryce

 Nicci Pryce (they/them) is a multidisciplinary artist whose work is rooted in passion, vulnerability, and social justice.
 With a BA in Media Production from TMU, they contributed to creating a wide array of projects ranging from mixtapes, theatrical productions, and short films each with a definitive focus on amplifying underrepresented narratives.
-Their artistic journey has been shaped by collaboration with companies such as Theatre Gargantua, Bad Hats, Crane Creations, Soulpepper, and New Harlem Productions.
+Their artistic journey has been shaped by collaboration with companies such as Theatre Gargantua, Bad Hats, Crane Creations, Soulpepper, New Harlem Productions, and Paprika Festival.

 Melissa Avalos

-Melissa (She/Her) is a Latina-Filipina writer, artist, theatre lover and box office afficionado who was born and raised in Toronto, Canada.
-She studied at The University of Toronto and earned a degree in biochemistry, but her love of theatre outweighed her need for a job in a stable industry.
-Her biggest goals are to help the arts in Toronto flourish and to be on Jeopardy.
+Melissa is a Toronto-born Latina-Filipina writer, reviewer, theatre lover and a patron services representative.
+She studied at The University of Toronto and earned a degree in biochemistry and linguistics, but her love of theatre outweighed her need for a job in a stable industry.
+She wants to change theatre culture to be a larger part of every Torontonian’s life.
+Her biggest goal is to help the arts in Toronto flourish, or to be on Jeopardy (whichever comes first).

 Gwen Gabriella Caughell

 Gwen Gabriella Caughell (she/her) is a playwright, short story writer and critic based out of Toronto.
-She is excited by all sorts of theatre, but is drawn work that is queer, difficult and loud.
+She is excited by all sorts of theatre, but is drawn to work that is queer, difficult and loud.
 Her writing as a theatre critic has appeared in Intermission.
-She loves overthinking the hidden meanings in pop music.
+She loves pretentious art movies, kitsch television, & overthinking the hidden meanings in pop music.

 Suleekha Hirsi